Apply for this licence

 Start now on the PRS for Music website

-You’ll probably need a PRS for Music licence if you play recorded music in public, eg a radio, CD or music channel on your business premises.
+You’ll probably need a PRS (Performing Rights Society) for Music licence if you play recorded music in public or on your business premises.
+This can include playing a CD, radio, or a music channel.

-A PRS for Music licence also allows you to play live music on your premises (eg in a pub, restaurant or nightclub).
+A PRS for Music licence also allows you to play live music on your premises (such as in a pub, restaurant or nightclub).

 PRS for Music collects and distributes money for the use of the musical composition and lyrics on behalf of authors, songwriters, composers and publishers.